-- Artistic creation is fundamental to forming one’s identity, especially for teens in their unique and complex transition between childhood and adulthood;
+Artistic creation is fundamental to forming one’s identity, especially for teens in their unique and complex transition between childhood and adulthood.
+We give kids a safe space to explore themselves through artistic expression.

 Our goal is to provide an outstanding theatre experience for young adults that will contribute to their maturity and foster a lifelong love of both theatre and the outdoors while meeting rigorous artistic and educational standards.
 Among our unique attributes is the opportunity for all students to emulate their minstrel forebears by going on tour.
 This ranges from appearances at local theatre festivals to overnight camping trips with a performance at a regional hospital, library, senior center, or park.
 Advanced students tour for one to two weeks, camping and performing outdoors in beautiful and historic places, like The Madeira School, Riverbend Park, and Colonial Williamsburg.